OceanOutcomes/ocean-outcomes/news/_posts/2020-1-28-hiroshima-oyster-fip-launched-in-japan.md

 These include monitoring fishery impacts on benthic habitats; decreasing fishery interactions with endangered species, such as loggerhead turtles and the Indo-Pacific finless porpoise; transitioning fishery management to precautionary and science-based strategies; and routine project participant progress meetings.

-![Hiroshima FIP oyster production] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/hero+photos/hiroshima-pacific-oyster-hero.jpg) *The Hiroshima Prefecture is renowned for its oysters, accounting for roughly two thirds of Japan's oyster production. © Seafood Legacy*
+![Hiroshima FIP oyster production] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/hero+photos/hiroshima-pacific-oyster-hero.jpg) *The Hiroshima region is renowned for its oysters, accounting for roughly two thirds of Japan's oyster production. © Seafood Legacy*

 After completing the improvement work, the participating companies will seek Marine Stewardship Council certification so JCCU can sell Hiroshima oyster product to consumers in Japan using the blue MSC logo.